connor-ms/RDRasm/README.md

 # Building
 This is intended to be built using Qt Creator with Qt 5.15.0, using MSVC 2019 32bit.
 It may work with other configurations, but I haven't tried with any other ways.

+**NOTE:** Both xcompress32.dll and zlib1.dll are required for running.
+They are supplied in `/bin/`, but they must be placed in the root directory of the exe for the program to run.

 # Special Thanks
 * [SC-CL Team](https://bitbucket.org/scclteam/sc-cl/src/master/)